ozimmortal/commits/README.md

  -- We have to evolve  Wed Jan  8 10:00:30 2025

  -- The thought police want to suppress freedom of thought  Wed Jan  8 11:00:25 2025

+ -- People only get jealous when they care.
+Wed Jan  8 12:00:25 2025